 You start to understand the way your subconscious memories and experiences from your past have impacted the life you’re living today.

 From this understanding, it becomes much easier to reframe the life you’re living.
 Hundreds have taken Out of the Box and reported that it has had a very deep impact on their life.

 I found that Superbrain is more focused on skills to help you learn better.
 Out of the Box is more about developing a deeper kind of self-knowledge that changes many of the fundamental pillars in your life.

 These two online courses go very well together.
 You can learn more about Out of the Box by checking out the free masterclass with Rudá Iandê on developing your personal power.

 Conclusion: Is Mindvalley’s Superbrain worth the money?

 If you’re interested in learning how to take better care of your brain, Superbrain is an awesome course.
-Though it does have a few things that bothered me, overall, I was excited about what I learned.

 I’ve already used some of the methods talked about.
 And it made me realize how important my lifestyle is to keep my brain healthy.